0.2 Course Preparation

 i) Introducing the CS5702 Modern Data module

 So what’s this module called ‘Modern Data’ all about?
 And why modern data?
 This is something we will go into more detail in Chapter 1 but as a sneak preview, these are unparalleled times when there is more data, and richer data available, than ever before.
-Coupled with more and more powerful analysis tools, this affords us incredible opportunities to collect, clean, merge, analyse and visualise data both for good, and for less good purposes.
+Coupled with more and more powerful analysis tools and generative AI, this affords us incredible opportunities to collect, clean, merge, analyse and visualise data both for good, and for less good purposes.

 On a practical note, every module at Brunel has a unique code, in our case CS5702.
 The CS indicates it is owned and taught by the Department of Computer Science.
 Note also that all masters level modules are numbered 5nnn 5.